 They attract a lot of families holidaying in Istria because they are clean, shallow and perfect for kids.
 There aren’t many sandy beaches in Istria and I did wonder how the rocky beaches would go down with our kids but the lack of sand just added to everyone’s joy!
 You do need water shoes though if you want to avoid looking like an absolute tool from your towel to the sea, walking on painful cobbles, but they are sold everywhere and are inexpensive.

-You could spend a full day at the beaches in Fazana with ease – you’re walking distance to cafe’s and bars, there is shade beneath the pines if you want it and there are plenty of activities for families.
+You could spend a full day at the beaches in Fazana with ease – you’re within walking distance to cafe’s and bars, there is shade beneath the pines if you want it and there are plenty of activities for families.
 We paid for the children to use the giant inflatables in the sea and they couldn’t have been happier – it’s money well spent and definitely wears them out!

 You can also play beach volleyball, hire pedalo’s and my kids tell me the snorkelling was good too, plenty to see.
 There are also sun loungers and umbrella’s to hire if you’re wanting a more comfortable set up.